arraydesign/causeres/articles/healthcare.md

 The structure-process-outcome model provides a convenient idealization in evaluations of complex interventions in health care.
 Usually, such interventions constitute changes in one or more signicant aspects of care delivery.
 Within the model, interventions could be thought of as replacements of one conguration of the structure and process of care with another.
 Replacing a conguration could be further viewed as modifying some parameters of the structure, such as procedural volume, or the process, such as time from hospital arrival to angioplasty.

-To illustrate this idea, suppose variable $Z$ characterizes the process of care, so that $Z_0$ and $Z_1$ represent configurations set by policy 0 and 1.
-The effect of replacing policy 0 with policy 1 could be then evaluated by comparing the outcomes of care corresponding to values of $Z$ set by each policy.
-Within the Donabedian model, health care evaluation therefore constitutes the effort to answer the following question, _What would be the change in outcome if variable $Z$ is forced to change from $Z_0$ to $Z_1$?_
+To illustrate this idea, suppose variable \$Z\$ characterizes the process of care, so that \$Z_0\$ and \$Z_1\$ represent configurations set by policy 0 and 1.
+The effect of replacing policy 0 with policy 1 could be then evaluated by comparing the outcomes of care corresponding to values of \$Z\$ set by each policy.
+Within the Donabedian model, health care evaluation therefore constitutes the effort to answer the following question, What would be the change in outcome if variable \$Z\$ is forced to change from \$Z_0\$ to \$Z_1\$?